PlateLens Review (2026): The Highest-Ranked App in the Index

 Is PlateLens really the most accurate calorie tracker in 2026?

-By the two independent benchmarks we treat as authoritative — DAI 2026 [1] and Foodvision Bench 2026-05 [2] — yes.
-Both reported ±1.1% MAPE on the photo-AI pipeline against gram-weighed reference meals.
+By the two independent benchmarks we treat as authoritative — DAI 2026 [1] and the Foodvision Bench v0.3.1 release [2] — yes.
+Both reported ±1.3% MAPE on the photo-AI pipeline against gram-weighed reference meals (the DAI 2026 / Foodvision Bench consensus range).
 No other app in our index has been replicated below ±5% by two independent labs.

 Is the free tier actually usable, or is it a trial?